Growing up in the vibrant classical music community of Boston, inspired by teachers, and performing regularly. More

 During his time in Boston Henderson concertized extensively with Vermont based pianist Annemieke McLane.
 The duo took on a number of rigorous programs including a three day, three concert cycle featuring the Complete Beethoven Sonatas and the Shostakovich & Prokofiev Sonatas, as well as a performance of Schubert’s Arpeggione Sonata live on Vermont Public Radio.

 Early New York Years2008 - 2012

 Bringing Bach to the people while presenting inventive programs with pianist Molly Kiser.
 More

 Dale Henderson moved to New York in late 2008 and began his intensive work to “save the music” (CNN) through Bach in the Subways in early 2010.
-During those early years in New York he joined pianist Molly Kiser to present a number of wide ranging programs.
+During his early years in New York he joined pianist Molly Kiser to present a number of wide ranging programs.
 The duo’s performances included appearances at the W.M.P.
 Concert Hall as well as CUNY’s Hunter College.

 Bach in the Subways2010 - Present

 The underground performances that grew into an international musicians’ movement.
 More

 In 2010 Dale Henderson began frequent performances of the Bach Cello Suites in the subways of New York City.
 Declining donations, he offered audiences free souvenir postcards explaining his intentions to sow the seeds for future generations of classical music lovers.
 Inviting other musicians to join him for Bach’s birthday, by 2015 Bach in the Subways had spread to 140 cities in 40 countries – 1000s of musicians joined the cause.
 Now every year for Bach’s birthday musicians unite to bring classical music to new audiences around the world.

 The Six Bach Suites2012 - Present

 The program naturally evolving from Bach in the Subways takes on a life of its own.
 More